opf/openproject/doc/CONFIGURATION.md

 Note that this does not stop a user from manually navigating to any other omniauth provider if additional ones are configured.

+### developer login

+*default: false (when in production mode)*

+If true the OmniAuth developer login is enabled in production mode which allows to create new users on-the-fly and log in with them.
+Log into existing developer users by providing the same `uid` in the given form.
+The developer login is enabled by default when not in production mode.

 ## Email configuration